bigdatabr/deirokay/docs/source/concepts/statements.rst

 validation document, must match a statement class name (the *name* attribute of a statement class).

 The native statement classes are all declared in :ref:`deirokay.statements`.
-See an example:
+See a simplified version of the `not_null`
+statement:

 .. code-block:: python